-Most boatbuilders will agree: when it comes to crafting a beautiful, yet functional boat, there's nothing quite like wood.
-Distinctive in appearance and satisfying to work with, wood is the traditional boatbuilding material.
-The Gougeon Brothers have dedicated nearly two decades of research, testing and product development, coupled with on-the-water experience to making wood construction the preferred choice.
+Most boat builders will agree that when it comes to crafting a beautiful, yet functional boat, there's nothing quite like wood.
+Distinctive in appearance and satisfying to work with, wood is the traditional boat building material.

 From a structural and economical standpoint, wood remains the most efficient engineering material.
 Lightweight, yet stiff, it gives a boat greater potential for performance and stability.
-An excellent insulator against condensation and sound, wood's resistance to fatigue also provides lasting power against accumulated damage.
+It is an excellent insulator against condensation and sound and its resistance to fatigue provides lasting power against accumulated damage.

-There are so many good reasons for building your own boat or restoring that lovely old woodie: the satisfaction, the sense of accomplishment, the substantial cost savings, just to name a few.
-When you choose wood, your boat will truly be an expression of creativity, a source of pride and a lasting pleasure for years to come.
+There are so many great reasons for building your own boat or restoring that lovely old woodie: the satisfaction, the sense of accomplishment, and the substantial cost savings, just to name a few.
+When you choose a wooden boat, it will truly be an expression of creativity, a source of pride and a lasting pleasure for years to come.

 Problems of the past

 As a boat building material, wood also has some well-known disadvantages which have now been overcome.

-Since dry wood is much lighter and stiffer than wet wood, two of wood's most desirable physical properties are diminished once it becomes water-saturated.
-And with a high moisture content, plus the presence of oxygen, and warm temperatures, wood becomes subject to dry rot.
+Because dry wood is much lighter and stiffer than wet wood, these desirable physical properties are diminished once wood becomes water-saturated.
+If a high moisture content is coupled with the presence of oxygen and warm temperatures, wood becomes subject to dry rot.

 The use of mechanical fasteners can also create problems.
 Because the effectiveness of load distribution is limited, stress concentration can collapse the surrounding wood and ultimately cause fasteners to become loose.

 Epoxy products were developed to offset the disadvantages associated with using wood in boat building applications.